How We Celebrated the Vietnamese Mid-Autumn Moon Festival

 "We Need A Bigger Turkey", by Christopher Cerf and Norman Stiles is one of my favorite children's poems.
 It's about a family who plans a feast to celebrate their family pride.
 Initially, they telephone the butcher to order just enough turkey to feed themselves, but as they get into the spirit of the celebration, their guest list grows to include all the people they hold near and dear such as grandparents, cousins, babysitters and neighbors.
 With each new guest, the beleaguered butcher is summoned to locate a turkey large enough to feed the ever-expanding group.
 A similar phenomenon occurred recently in Rohnert Park, California as my daughter, Sadie, and I attempted to show our pride in her Vietnamese heritage by celebrating the Mid-Autumn Moon Festival.

 When I adopted Sadie on October 8, 1998 in Thai Nguyen, Viet Nam - a province about 2 hours northeast of Hanoi - she was only 5 and a half months old, and really too young to have clear memories of her homeland.
 Over this past year, I have looked for opportunities to introduce her culture to her.
 This has been more difficult than I anticipated.
 One problem is that I've had difficulty finding a definitive source of information that clearly explains Vietnamese holidays, customs and traditions.
-As such, I have relied heavily on what I can learn over the Internet and specifically on information shared on the Parents Waiting for Children From Vietnam List (APV).
+As such, I have relied heavily on what I can learn over the Internet and specifically on information shared on the Adoptive Parents of Vietnam List (APV).
 In fact, that's where my story begins.

 One day early last September, an APV parent requested information about a Vietnamese holiday called the Mid-Autumn Moon Festival.
 I had never heard of this particular celebration and the writer provided only minimal information.
 I turned to the Internet and quickly learned that the purpose of this festival is to give thanks for the rice harvest.
 It's celebrated in a variety of Asian countries including China, Korea, Japan and Vietnam on the 15th day of the eighth month when the moon is fullest and brightest.
 This year, it fell on September 24th.